 3. Gene Simmons in a Lingerie Store

-I’m embarrassed to say it took me a while to know where Gene Simmons was in this scene, and when I realized where he was, a part of me was thinking, “Should this be happening right now?
+I’m embarrassed to say, it took me a while to know where Gene Simmons was in this scene, and when I realized where he was, a part of me was thinking, “Should this be happening right now?
 Can this be shown in theaters?”
 Luckily, the Hays Code got outlawed in 1968.
-I don’t know much about Gene Simmons, let alone Kiss, but it’s very peculiar to set an interview within a lingerie store and to have Simmons look at a woman’s butt when being asked questions.
-Whether you think this is disturbing or some sort of joke, this scene tells us a lot about how male rock stars view women.
-In a few testimonies, some of the heavy metal wannabes said they wanted to be rock stars to get girls, and some of the successful bands also said they did it for the girls.
-In a discussion about groupies, Simmons shares an experience when a fan once said hi to him and lifted her shirt to show him her breasts.
-In some ways, heavy metal can be compared to the horror genre because both genres eroticize and dehumanize women--The Decline of Western Civilization Part II: The Metal Years showcases this comparison perfectly.
+I don’t know much about Gene Simmons, let alone KISS, but it’s very peculiar to set an interview within a lingerie store, and to have Simmons look at a woman’s butt, when being asked questions.
+Whether you think this is disturbing, or some sort of joke, this scene tells us a lot about how male rock stars view women.
+In a few testimonies, some heavy metal wannabes said, they wanted to be rock stars to get girls, and some of the successful bands, also said, they did it for the girls.
+In a discussion about groupies, Simmons shares an experience, when a fan once said “Hi” to him, and lifted her shirt to show him her breasts.
+In some ways, heavy metal can be compared to the horror genre because both genres eroticize and dehumanize women–The Decline of Western Civilization Part II: The Metal Years showcases this comparison perfectly.

 2. Paul Stanley and his Playmates